 ~ Jon Kabat-Zinn

-Hawn owns a non-profit foundation called the Hawn foundation.
-They provide youths with an education program to positively impact their academic performances while also engaging life-enhancing strategies for their well-being.
+Hawn owns a non-profit foundation called the Hawn Foundation.
+They provide youths with an education program to positively impact their academic performances while also engaging in life-enhancing strategies for their well-being.
 Hawn is a mindfulness advocate because she believes it helps you focus on the now and all that matters.

 “Do every act of your life as though it were the last act of your life .”